 Adequacy of assets to support policyholder benefits

-Overview of Actuarial Opinion & Actuarial Opinion Summary
+Actuarial Opinion, actuarial report, & Actuarial Opinion Summary

-A. Actuarial Opinion
+Actuarial Opinion

 The Statement of Actuarial Opinion (Actuarial Opinion) provides a qualified actuary’s opinion on the reasonableness of the insurer’s reserves and gives insight into company-specific risk factors.
 The Actuarial Opinion can be valuable in determining whether the insurer requires further regulatory attention.
 The Actuarial Opinion is not independent from the Annual Financial Statement itself.
 Everything that follows in describing the Opinion should be expected to be consistent with all other elements of the Annual Financial Statement, including but not limited to the General Interrogatories, Notes to Financial Statements, MD&A, and Independent Auditors’ Report.
 (Note that the Annual Financial Statement is also referred to as the Annual Statement within this reference guide.)

-Annual Statement Instructions – Actuarial Opinion
+Exhibit A (Scope) and Exhibit B (Disclosures) are crucial elements of the Actuarial Opinion.
+Exhibit A details the specific areas the actuary examined, such as loss and loss adjustment expense reserves, premium reserves, and other relevant reserve items.
+Exhibit B includes the Appointed Actuary's identification, qualifications, opinion type, materiality standard, risk assessment, reserve discounting, and other disclosures.

-Section 1 of the Annual Statement Instructions (Instructions) identifies the insurer’s responsibilities regarding appointment of a qualified actuary, notification to regulators, regulatory requirements for a change in actuary, requesting an exemption from filing the Actuarial Opinion, and reporting requirements for insurers that participate in an intercompany pooling arrangement.
-Most of this is straightforward; therefore, the following is a summary of what is included within each section.
+The Annual Statement Instructions identifies the insurer’s responsibilities regarding the appointment of a qualified actuary, notification to regulators, regulatory requirements for a change in actuary, requesting an exemption from filing the Actuarial Opinion, and reporting requirements for insurers that participate in an intercompany pooling arrangement.

+Actuarial Report

+The Actuarial Report is a confidential document separate from the Actuarial Opinion.
+It serves as a formal means of communicating the Appointed Actuary's professional conclusions and recommendations to the state regulatory authority and the Board of Directors.
+Additionally, it documents the methods and procedures used, ensures that all parties involved understand the significance of the Actuary's opinion, and provides a record of the underlying analysis.